coreos/docs/os/customizing-sshd.md

 # Customizing the SSH daemon

-CoreOS defaults to running an OpenSSH daemon using `systemd` socket activation -- when a client connects to the port configured for SSH, `sshd` is started on the fly for that client using a `systemd` unit derived automatically from a template.
+Container Linux defaults to running an OpenSSH daemon using `systemd` socket activation -- when a client connects to the port configured for SSH, `sshd` is started on the fly for that client using a `systemd` unit derived automatically from a template.
 In some cases you may want to customize this daemon's authentication methods or other configuration.
 This guide will show you how to do that at build time using `cloud-config`, and after building by modifying the `systemd` unit file.

-As a practical example, when a client fails to connect by not completing the TCP connection (e.g. because the "client" is actually a TCP port scanner), the MOTD may report failures of `systemd` units (which will be named by the source IP that failed to connect) next time you log in to the CoreOS host.
+As a practical example, when a client fails to connect by not completing the TCP connection (e.g. because the "client" is actually a TCP port scanner), the MOTD may report failures of `systemd` units (which will be named by the source IP that failed to connect) next time you log in to the Container Linux host.
 These failures are not themselves harmful, but it is a good general practice to change how SSH listens, either by changing the IP address `sshd` listens to from the default setting (which listens on all configured interfaces), changing the default port, or both.

 ## Customizing sshd with cloud-config